Table of Contents

 Tips To Make a Baby Swing Safe for Your Baby

-Consider The Age and Size
+Consider The Age and Size of your Baby

 Infants and toddlers are very good at forming a habit.
-Once your little one becomes so addicted to napping in the swing she may not enjoy or want to sleep anywhere else again.
+Once your little one becomes used to napping in the swing he/she may not want to sleep anywhere else again.

-Avoid Prolonged Sleep In the Swing
+Avoid Prolonged Time In the Baby Swing

 Start Off Well